 Ngala established a Fathering Reference Group in 2019 to guide and inform the development and implementation of Ngala’s services, activities and research in ways that meet the needs children and families – from a father’s perspective.
 This is a ‘virtual group’ and members are contacted via email as needs arise that require consultation.

 If you would like to be involved in Ngala’s consumer advisory/reference groups, please contact Beth Harvey, Manager Quality and Impact at email@example.com.

 Ngala encourages collaborative research opportunities and welcomes submissions from relevant stakeholders with interests that align with our research priorities.

 Student research opportunities are also supported.
 This may include support with promotion of their study, recruitment, resources, or a more formal partnership.
-Final year and postgraduate students are invited to consider and apply for Ngala’s Student Research Opportunities.
+Postgraduate students are encouraged to consider Ngala’s research priority areas.

 Volunteer research assistants are always welcome.

-For queries about the research listed or other information, contact email@example.com.
+For queries about the research listed or other information, please contact email@example.com.

-Ngala works with others on select research projects, including:
+Ngala is proud to support others on selected projects, including:

 SMS4Dads – Provides new fathers with information and connections to online services through their mobile phones.

 The ORIGINS project – The largest study of its kind in Australia, following 10,000 families over a decade to improve child and adult health.